ejmr/LNVL/docs/Instructions.md

 detail why the opcode does not have a `scene` argument and how it gets information about the scene later.

+### Think ###

+The `think` opcode is equivalent to `say` in terms of structure and behavior.
+However, it generates a different instruction so that LNVL can render and handle character thoughts separately from speech.

+1. `content`: A string representing the character’s thoughts.

+2. `character`: An `LNVL.Character` object representing the character who is thinking.

 List of Instructions
 --------------------